The Black Swan (Story of the Year album): Composition

 Marsala said it had the heavy tone of Determination and the melodic/poppy nature of Page Avenue, drawing comparisons to Underoath, Alexisonfire and BoySetsFire.
 The album was named after Nassim Nicholas Taleb's book, The Black Swan: The Impact of the Highly Improbable, on unpredictable events and randomness.
 One theme found in a few of the songs ("Wake Up", "Terrified", and in particular "Pale Blue Dot (Interlude)") is the concept that human existence is insignificant in comparison to the universe as a whole, and that wars, fighting and killing seem pointless.

 Opener "Choose Your Fate" is an anti-George W. Bush track that is reminiscent of Atreyu with its breakdowns and melodic-screamo bridge section.
 It was similar in style to the band's "Divide and Conquer" (from Page Avenue) and "March of the Dead" (from Determination).
 "Angel in the Swamp" takes influence from the Movielife, touching on pop punk, and concluding with Queens of the Stone Age-esque guitar work.
 Marsala wrote it in response to a message he received on Myspace.
 The sender relayed that she had been in an abusive household and was having problems; she mentioned that the only thing that was helping her was the group's music.

 "We're Not Gonna Make It" talks about a couple in a biracial-relationship; its chorus recalled the Page Avenue single "Anthem of Our Dying Day".
-The piano ballad "Terrified" is a lo-fi track the channels Funeral for a Friend, specifically their song "History".
+The piano ballad "Terrified" is a lo-fi track that channels Funeral for a Friend, specifically their song "History".
 The track "Pale Blue Dot (Interlude)" was inspired by the famous photograph of the same name and features an excerpt from astronomer Carl Sagan's book Pale Blue Dot: A Vision of the Human Future in Space read by its author.
 "Welcome to Our New War" was compared to Bullet for My Valentine.